 For this reason, I like using cherry or Roma tomatoes because they are usually less watery than other varieties.

-While Panzanella Salad is hearty enough to be served alone for a lunch or light dinner, it pairs perfectly with so many things!
+While Panzanella Salad is hearty enough to be served alone for lunch or a light dinner, it pairs perfectly with so many things!

-For a vegetarian meal, try serving Panzanella Salad with Braised Artichokes or Eggplant Parmesan.
-Or use it as an appetizer before Mediterranean-inspired meat and fish dishes, as well as chicken dishes like Asparagus Stuffed Chicken, or Caprese Stuffed Chicken.
+Or use it as an appetizer before Mediterranean-inspired meat, fish, and shrimp recipes, as well as chicken dishes like Asparagus Stuffed Chicken or Caprese Stuffed Chicken.

 You could also serve this salad alongside pasta or even homemade pizza.
 Whatever you do, make sure you’re drinking some crisp white wine while enjoying your Panzanella.
 It really takes it over the top!